khulnasoft/integrations-core/riak/README.md

 ### Installation

-The Riak check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Riak servers.
+The Riak check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Riak servers.

 ### Configuration